 It’ll take a few minutes depending on the size of the content you’re importing from Medium to WordPress.
 After importing, it’ll display a success message and advice for the next steps.

 That’s it.
 You can go to the ‘Posts’ section in WordPress to see the imported articles.
-Though it should import all your posts from Medium to WordPress but, if anything was left behind, then you can go back and run the importer again.
+Though it should import and show Medium posts on WordPress, if anything was left behind, then you can go back and run the importer again.
 It’ll only import the remaining blog posts and nothing will be duplicated.

 Step 4: Import Your Missing Media Files from Medium to WordPress

 Like the content, if you find out that the WordPress importer failed to import some of the images from your Medium blog, then you can always import them again.